Where do you get your golf club trade-in values from?

 How do I ship my golf club trade-ins?

-The default shipping service of the PGA Trade-In Network is FedEx.
-Once your golf club trade-in has been submitted through the trade-in website, you will receive an email from us containing an RMA code that you will take to your local FedEx staffed shipping location and give to the FedEx counter employee.
+The default shipping service of the PGA Value Guide is FedEx.
+Once your golf club trade-in has been submitted through the trade-in website, you will receive an email from us containing a packing list and link to your FedEx shipping label.
+If you are unable to print, you can take the RMA code that will be provided to your local FedEx staffed shipping location and give to the FedEx counter employee.
 They will then print out your return shipping label for you and attach it to your box.
 They will also provide a box if you need one (Please add at your own cost).
 If you wish to ship your golf club trade-in using another shipping service, you will automatically assume all liability for the shipment and you will be responsible for any shipping charges that result.
-The PGA Trade-In Network will not credit these shipping charges or add this amount to your payment for the golf club trade-ins.
+The PGA Value Guide will not credit these shipping charges or add this amount to your payment for the golf club trade-ins.

 How do I find a box & packaging materials for my golf club?